Surveillance (monitoring) for testicular cancer

-Testicular cancer only comes back in a small number of men.
+Only a small number of testicular cancers come back.
 If it does come back, finding it early means there is still a high chance of curing it.
 But you may need a longer course of chemotherapy.

 Your specialist will tell you what kind of monitoring you will have.
 It usually involves:

 - occasional CT scans

 - a physical examination

 You usually need regular clinic appointments for several years.
 It is extremely important to go to your surveillance appointments.
 If you move to another place, make sure the hospital knows your new address.